 Most people associate oil sealants with milk paint, not chalk paint.

-However, the right type of oils can be used to seal chalk paint and they can be the best sealers you can try for chalk paint.
+However, the right type of oils can be used to seal chalk paint and they can prove to be the best sealers for your furniture.

 Advantages: